dkStephanos/3pp-predictions/README.md

   - **How to Run**: Similar to the Preprocessing notebook, run the cells in sequence to train models and generate performance metrics.
   - **Key Outputs**: Trained models, performance metrics (MSE, R² scores, etc.), visual plots depicting model learning and validation.

+Full previews of each ran notebook have been persistsed and pushed to the repo for review.

 ### Installation
 To set up your environment to run these notebooks, you will need Python installed along with the necessary libraries.
 You can install the dependencies using: